 First Stops: Amalfi and the Duomo di Sant’Andrea

 Your boat first heads towards Amalfi, famous for its stunning cathedral, the Duomo di Sant’Andrea — a highlight when seen from the water.
 You get about 1 hour 30 minutes ashore to explore or relax.
-Travelers rave about the central location, and reviews mention how the view from the boat is a great way to appreciate the town’s architecture and charm.
+Travelers love the central location, and reviews mention how the view from the boat is a great way to appreciate the town’s architecture and charm.

 Emerald Grotto (Grotta dello Smeraldo)

 Next, the boat approaches the Emerald Grotto, a famous cave just between Amalfi and Positano.
 The interior glows with a shimmering emerald green, especially when sunlight hits the water.
 It’s a quick 15-minute stop, and while access to the grotto costs extra (€8), many find the view worthwhile.
-Some reviews mention that the crew might not always be as informative here, with one guest noting, “Our guide never mentioned where it was or that it was an option to stop,” which can be a missed opportunity if you’re interested in the details.

 Positano: Fornillo Beach and Marina Grande

 Leaving Amalfi behind, the boat arrives in Positano, arguably the most photogenic town along the coast.
 You’ll have around 2 hours ashore—enough time to browse chic boutiques, snap photos, or enjoy a quick coffee.
 Many reviews express how special this town feels, and the water clarity makes for lovely swimming if the weather permits.
-You might find that the boat’s snorkeling gear is a bonus, though some reviews note the crew’s shyness and limited commentary here.

 Marina del Cantone and Cala di Mitigliano

-The tour offers a couple of scenic stops along the Sorrento Peninsula, including Marina del Cantone, renowned for its famous restaurants and pasta origins—like spaghetti alla nerano—plus Cala di Mitigliano, a stunning cove perfect for quick photos or a dip if conditions allow.
+The tour offers a couple of scenic stops along the Sorrento Peninsula, including Marina del Cantone, renowned for its famous restaurants and pasta origins—like spaghetti alla nerano—plus Cala di Mitigliano, a stunning cove great for quick photos or a dip if conditions allow.

 Sorrento and the Final Stops